fuzziqersoftware/sharedstructures/README.md

 The Pool object (Pool.hh) implements a raw expandable memory pool.
 Unlike standard memory semantics, it deals with relative pointers ("offsets") since the pool base address can move in the process' address space.
 Offsets can be converted to usable pointers with the `Pool::PoolPointer` member class, which handles the offset logic internally and behaves like a normal pointer externally.
 Performance-sensitive callers can use `Pool::at<T>` instead, but its return values can be invalidated by pool expansion.

-In most cases you'll want to use some kind of allocator on top of the Pool object.
+You'll usually want to use some kind of allocator on top of the Pool object.
 The Allocator object manages pool expansion and assignment of regions for the application's needs.
 There are currently two allocators implemented:
 - SimpleAllocator achieves high space efficiency and constant-time frees, but allocations take up to linear time in the number of existing blocks.
 - LogarithmicAllocator compromises space efficiency for speed; it wastes more memory, but both allocations and frees take logarithmic time in the size of the pool.

-The allocator type of a pool can't be changed after creating it.
-Choose the allocator type based on what the access patterns will be - use SimpleAllocator if you have memory size concerns, use LogarithmicAllocator if you have speed concerns.
+The allocator type of a pool can't be changed after creating it, so choose the allocator type based on what the access patterns will be.
+Use SimpleAllocator if you need high space efficiency or are sharing read-only data (at the cost of slow writes), or use LogarithmicAllocator if you need both reads and writes to be fast and can sacrifice some space for speed.

 ## Data structures